mukil/stableviews/README.md

 The _Topicmaps UI_ by Jörg Richter (@jri).

-With this interface we draw upon the knowledge on humans  _visual memory_ ("... the blue bar at the top there") and _situative memory_ ("... as i was meeting Ben for the first time.").
-Furthermore we think that an item "is" or "is best described" through its relations to other items.
+With this interface we draw upon the knowledge on humans  _visual memory_ ("... the blue bar at the top there") and _situative memory_ ("... as i was meeting Ben for the first time.") (p.
+3, [Richter, 2012](http://demo.deepamehta.de:8080/topicmap/2249/topic/3359), Presentation at Größenwahn).
+In DeepaMehta people think that an item "is" or "is best described" through its relations to other items.
 And those relations can represent _context_.
 To be able do meaningful research with this tool we believe that this user interface needs to allow users of _free placement_ of items and it needs to persist those visual structures (_stable geometries_).

 ### Challenges